Aortic dissection: Follow-up

-The long-term follow-up in individuals who survive aortic dissection involves strict blood pressure control.
-The relative risk of late rupture of an aortic aneurysm is 10 times higher in individuals who have uncontrolled hypertension, compared to individuals with a systolic pressure below 130 mmHg.
+Patients who have suffered aortic dissection are at risk of aortic aneurysm formation at the site of the dissection, thought to be due to weakening of the aortic wall.
+The risk of this aneurysm degeneration is 10 times higher in individuals who have uncontrolled hypertension, compared to individuals with a systolic pressure below 130 mmHg.

-The risk of death is highest in the first two years after the acute event, and individuals should be followed closely during this time period.
+Regarding long term mortality after aortic dissection, the risk of death is highest in the first two years after the acute event.
 About 29% of late deaths following surgery are due to rupture of either a dissecting aneurysm or another aneurysm.
-In addition, a 17% to 25% incidence exists of new aneurysm formation, typically due to dilatation of the residual false lumen.
+The rate of aortic aneurysm formation after dissection in the affected section of aorta is 25-40%.
+Other studies estimate a 17% to 25% incidence of new aneurysm formation, typically due to dilatation of the residual false lumen.
 These new aneurysms are more likely to rupture, due to their thinner walls.

-Serial imaging of the aorta is suggested, with MRI being the preferred imaging technique.
+Serial imaging of the aorta is recommended after dissection to assess for progression of the dissection, durability of the repair, screen for aneurysm formation, and assess aortic remodeling.
+Repeat imaging of the aorta after type B dissections is recommended at 1, 6, 12 months after diagnosis and then yearly.

 Prognosis

 Of all people with aortic dissection, 40% die immediately and do not reach a hospital in time.
 Of the remainder, 1% die every hour, making prompt diagnosis and treatment a priority.
 Even after diagnosis, 5–20% die during surgery or in the immediate postoperative period.
 In ascending aortic dissection, if surgery is decided to be not appropriate, 75% die within 2 weeks.
 With aggressive treatment, 30-day survival for thoracic dissections may be as high as 90%.